tmcowley/natural-selection-sim/README.md

 # Natural Selection Model
-Simple model for evolution by natural selection, which makes **many** simplifications, and shortcuts.
+Simple model for evolution by natural selection, which makes **many** simplifications and shortcuts.

 This small project was undertaken to assist my understanding of object-oriented programming in Python.

 ## Running
 Set permissions, run program:
 ```
 $ chmod 755 main.py
 $ python3 main.py
 ```

 ## Demonstration

 ### Modelling: Genetics
 * DNA simplified to 16 single nucleobases (A,C,G,T)
-* Assumes that a being's phenotype is completely controlled by its genetics - this makes evaluating *fitness* easier
+* Assumes a being's phenotype is completely controlled by its genetics
+  * This makes evaluating *fitness* easier
+  * Beings unaffected by simulated environment

 ### Modelling: Heritable Variation, Differential Reproduction
 * Each being in the initial population has randomly set genetics